CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ---------------------|-------------|--------
-`.speechRecognition` | Use speech recognition for making room labels | enabled `.meshVisualisation` | Reconstruct the scene as a 3D mesh and visualise it (only on LiDAR-equiped devices) | enabled
+`.speechRecognition` | Use speech recognition for making room labels | enabled `.meshVisualisation` | Reconstruct the scene as a 3D mesh and visualise it (only on LiDAR-equiped devices) | enabled `.backgroundResume`  | Resume scan when returning from background (aborts scan if disabled) | disabled

 ### During the scan